ACauqui13/Trajectory-of-charged-particle/README.md

 # Trajectory-of-charged-particle
-solves the trajectory of a charged particle in space-dependant electromagnetic fields
+solves the trajectory of a charged particle in space-varying electromagnetic fields.
+**USAGE**